relizaio/reliza-cli/README.md

 --tagval val1,val2
 ```

 Note that multiple artifacts per release are supported.
-In which case artifact specific flags (artid, arbuildid, artcimeta, arttype, artdigests, tagkey and tagval must be repeated for each artifact).
+In which case artifact specific flags (artid, arbuildid, artbuilduri, artcimeta, arttype, artdigests, tagkey and tagval must be repeated for each artifact).

 For sample of how to use workflow in CI, refer to the GitHub Actions build yaml of this project [here](https://github.com/relizaio/reliza-cli/blob/master/.github/workflows/dockerimage.yml).

 ## 3. Use Case: Check If Artifact Hash Already Present In Some Release

 This is particularly useful for monorepos to see if there was a change in sub-project or not.
 We are using this technique in our sample [playground project](https://github.com/relizaio/reliza-hub-playground).
-We supply artifact hash to Reliza Hub - and if it's present already, we get release details; if not - we get empty json response {}.
-Search space is scoped to single project which is defined by API Id and API Key.
+We supply an artifact hash to Reliza Hub - and if it's present already, we get release details; if not - we get an empty json response {}.
+Search space is scoped to a single project which is defined by API Id and API Key.

 Sample command: